+Amendments to legal text relating to prior years

-As part of the Working Group’s assessment of the change, the group discussed whether it was appropriate to amend clauses which related to past Charging Years only.
-It was agreed that it would be more appropriate for the Legal Text to be explicitly clear on the requirements going forward, and that in order to achieve this clarity, clauses which relate to previous years should be removed.
+As part of the Working Group’s assessment of the change, the group discussed whether it was appropriate to amend clauses which related to past charging years only.
+It was agreed that it would be more appropriate for the Legal Text to be explicitly clear on the requirements going forward, and that in order to achieve this clarity, clauses which relate to previous years should be removed, i.e. tables 5 and 23 from Schedules 7 and 18 respectively.
 In addition, the Working Group agreed that the Legal Text adopted should implement the solution on an enduring basis, where at present the table included within the Legal Text ends with charges for 2025/26 and does not specify the requirements for future years.

 The Working Group agreed that the amended solution should create a consistent approach for all years beyond 2020/21, which is the first year for which the clarification the CP looks to achieve is required.
 Hence it was agreed that all clauses relating to cap and collar calculations in respect of charging years up to and including 2019/20 will be removed.
 As a result, the proposed implementation date of the first release following Authority consent is no longer appropriate, and if approved, the change should be implemented on 01 April 2020.
 The rationale for this being that charges for the previous years have already been set and the next one being in 2020.